RedHatNordicsSA/cool-lab/README.md

 ## Ensuring the bastion host

-We create the bastion host using the playbook [ensure-bastion.yml](ensure-bastion.yml).
-It creates it from the rhel template.
-The same playbook also removes it, or let's you control the power state.
+We create the bastion host using the playbook [setup-bastion.yml](ensure-bastion.yml).
+It creates it from the rhel template, and does basic configs.
+The other playbook removes it, or let's you control the power state.

 Create:

 ```
-ansible-playbook -i localhost, -c local ensure-bastion.yml
+ansible-playbook  -u root -e "subs_username=$subs_username subs_pw=$subs_pw" setup_bastion.yml
 ```

 Shutdown: